soundpress/RulesOfNYC/docs/c13/index.rst

    (1) If the Department determines that a tobacco product has or imparts a characterizing flavor, it shall in writing notify the tobacco product's manufacturer of such determination and of its intent to include the product on the Restricted Flavored Tobacco Product List.
 The Department's notification shall include: (i) a description of the testing protocol used to determine whether the tobacco product has a characterizing flavor within the meaning of the Act; (ii) the identity of the entity that tested the product to determine if it has or produces a characterizing flavor; and (iii) any findings of fact developed by the testing entity.

-   (2) A manufacturer may within sixty (60) days of service of the notification described in § 28-04(b)(1) of these rules object to the inclusion of its product on the Restricted Flavored Tobacco Product List.
+   (2) A manufacturer may within sixty (60) days of service of the notification described in 24 RCNY § 28-04(b)(1) object to the inclusion of its product on the Restricted Flavored Tobacco Product List.
 An objection shall be in writing, and shall include all information and evidence a manufacturer deems relevant to a determination of whether the tobacco product has or imparts a characterizing flavor.
-Manufacturers that fail to submit an objection within sixty (60) days of service of the notification described in § 28-04(b)(1) of these rules shall be deemed to have waived their right to do so and the Department may immediately commence rule making to add the tobacco product(s) to the Restricted Flavored Tobacco Product List.
+Manufacturers that fail to submit an objection within sixty (60) days of service of the notification described in 24 RCNY § 28-04(b)(1) shall be deemed to have waived their right to do so and the Department may immediately commence rule making to add the tobacco product(s) to the Restricted Flavored Tobacco Product List.

    (3) Upon notice by a manufacturer that the Department intends to include a tobacco product on the Restricted Flavored Tobacco Product List, any third party may submit to the Department information relevant to a determination of whether the tobacco product has or imparts a characterizing flavor.
-Such submissions shall be subject to the deadlines set forth in § 28-04(a)(2) of these rules.
+Such submissions shall be subject to the deadlines set forth in 24 RCNY § 28-04(a)(2).

    (4) Subject to the provisions of the Freedom of Information Law, N.Y.
 Pub.
 Off.
-Law § 87, a manufacturer or other party may request that any information it submits to the Department pursuant to § 28-04(b)(2) or § 28-04(b)(3) of these rules be designated as exempt from disclosure because it includes trade secrets, or for any other applicable reason set forth in the Freedom of Information Law.
+Law § 87, a manufacturer or other party may request that any information it submits to the Department pursuant to 24 RCNY § 28-04(b)(2) or (b)(3) be designated as exempt from disclosure because it includes trade secrets, or for any other applicable reason set forth in the Freedom of Information Law.
 Any portion of a submission for which a privilege is asserted shall be treated as confidential until such times as a request is made for that information.
 If a request is made for information under the Freedom of Information Law and such information is designated as confidential pursuant to such law, the Department shall promptly notify the entity that submitted the information of the request.

-   (5) Within sixty (60) days of receipt of a manufacturer's submission pursuant to § 28-04(b)(2) or 28-04(b)(3) of these rules, the Department shall either grant or deny the manufacturer's objection making findings of fact in support of its determination.
+   (5) Within sixty (60) days of receipt of a manufacturer's submission pursuant to 24 RCNY § 28-04(b)(2) or (b)(3), the Department shall either grant or deny the manufacturer's objection making findings of fact in support of its determination.
 If the Department denies the objection, it shall commence rule making to add the product(s)  to the Restricted Flavored Tobacco Product List.